-Urban development over the last several decades in the United States has greatly increased the amount of impervious surfaces, such as streets, rooftops, and parking lots in urban and suburban environs.
-Rainwater from these areas is often contaminated with pollutants, such as motor oil, gasoline, heavy metals and nutrients.
-And since rainwater cannot soak into the soil, impervious surfaces also generate greater volumes of water than natural areas, leading to increased frequency and depth of flooding (Lane et al. 2015a).
-The use of stormwater wetlands solve both of these issues by holding water during storms, much like a retention basin, while also reducing pollutant concentrations in the water column.
-Below are several stormwater wetland projects that Comite Resources has designed and monitored.
+Urban development over the last several decades in the United States has greatly increased the extent of impervious surfaces, such as streets, rooftops, and parking lots in urban and suburban environs.
+Rainwater from these areas is often contaminated with pollutants, such as motor oil, gasoline, heavy metals, and fecal matter.
+And since rainwater cannot soak into the soil, impervious surfaces also generate greater volumes of runoff than natural areas, leading to increased frequency and depth of flooding (see Lane et al. 2015a).
+The use of stormwater wetlands solves both of these issues by holding water during storms, much like a retention basin, while also reducing pollutant concentrations in the water column.
+Below are several stormwater wetland projects that Comite Resources has assisted with in design and monitoring.

 CHS, Inc. is a bulk grain transfer terminal located south of Myrtle Grove, LA directly on the west bank of the Mississippi River.
 During rainfalls, grain dust from the facility washed into drainage ditches where total organic carbon (TOC) concentrations regularly exceeded the LPDES permit limit of 50 mg/L. In an effort to reduce TOC concentrations from the stormwater runoff, CHS implemented aggressive stormwater management practices and regular cleaning of earthen swales and other areas.
 Despite these changes, TOC concentrations continued to exceed permitted concentrations.